OUR STORY STARTS...

 with Papa Vince, the cute old man on our label.
-At 17, he learned the art of making Extra Virgin Olive Oil (EVOO) when working as an apprentice for the Knight of De Stefani at the medieval Castello of Rampinzeri, Santa Ninfa, Italy.
+At 17 he learned the art of making Extra Virgin Olive Oil (EVOO) while working as an apprentice for the Knight of De Stefani at the medieval Castello of Rampinzeri, Santa Ninfa, Italy.

 Under the Knights' careful guidance, Papa Vince learned the SECRET ART of making what he used to call “MEDICINE OIL.”

 As he traveled around the Valley of Belice, looking for the best olives to press for his master, he learned that:

 - Not every olive variety has the same shelf-life

 - Not every soil produces the same quality